forfudan/MojoMiji/src/miji/basic/variables.md

 The fact that Python's object is a well-encapsulated black box is the key to understand the **fundamental** difference between the behavior of Python variables and Mojo variables that we will encounter in the future throughout this Miji.

+---

-Okay, let me first use some concrete examples for you to understand Python variables more intuitively.
+Here are some concrete examples for you to understand Python variables more intuitively.

 *1984 by George Orwell* can be seen as an **object**.
 It has a **type** (book), a **value** (the content of the book), and a unique **identifier** (ISBN number).
 The variable name in Python is like a sticker with the name "my favorite book" that you stick onto the book cover.
 You can then use the name "my favorite book" to refer to the book object.
 As such, the binary system of the name "my favorite book" and the book object is a variable in Python.